pemami4911/pemami4911.github.io/_posts/paper-summaries/2017-02-12-gans-irl-ebm.markdown

 Let $\log Z$ be the bias of the sigmoid and notice that $\log q(\tau)$ is subtracted from the input.

+The author's argument continues by showing that this specific form of a GAN optimizes the same thing that MaximumEnt IRL does (pg.
+6).

 ## Questions

+* What problems might arise when applying GANs to IRL?
+* Being able to compute the generator's density and evaluate it cheaply enables this method, since you can then realistically learn an unbiased estimate of the partition function.
+What happens when the partition function remains biased?
+* In Guided Cost Learning, what form does $q(\tau)$ take?
+It attaches a probability to a trajectory, so it has the same form as a the demonstration distribution $p$?
+* The GAN training procedure minimizes the [Jensen-Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence), which works sort of like the reverse-KL divergence.
+However, GANs don't try to fit as many modes of the data distribution as the model is able to- see [Section 3.2.5](https://arxiv.org/pdf/1701.00160.pdf) of Goodfellow's 2016 NIPS tutorial.
+In fact, this is in part a symptom of the mode collapse problem that GANs have.
+So, does training Guided Cost Learning/EBMs with GANs make them susceptible to this problem?
+The authors don't *really* discuss this, but it may only become apparent in practice.
+The motivation for the mixed sampling distribution for the importance sampling formulation seems to be realted to this.